Call (303) 775-3221 Free Estimate

 How much does a service upgrade cost in Greenwood Village?

 It depends on the scope.
-A 200-to-400-amp upgrade is a significantly larger project than adding a subpanel.
+Adding a subpanel is a different project than upgrading the main service.
 We provide free on-site estimates with exact pricing after we evaluate your setup.
 There's no charge for the estimate.
-Our minimum project size is $2,000.

 Do I need a permit for electrical work in Greenwood Village?